syedbayzid82849/syedbayzid82849/README.md

 ---

 ### 🧑‍💻 About Me
-I'm a passionate fullstack web developer from Bangladesh, working with modern web technologies like React, Node.js, and MongoDB.
+I'm a passionate fullstack web developer from Bangladesh, working with modern web technologies like React, Node.js, and MongoDB and also AI technologies.
 I enjoy solving real-world problems through coding and continuously learning new tools and frameworks.

 🚀 Currently learning NEXT.js
 🌐 Building a tourism website